casualGamer-dev/Nuon/src/lib/crypt_ops/certs.md

-@page certificates Certificates in Tor
+@page certificates Certificates in Nuon

-We have, alas, several certificate types in Tor.
+We have, alas, several certificate types in Nuon.

 The tor_x509_cert_t type represents an X.509 certificate.
 This document won't explain X.509 to you -- possibly, no document can.
 (OTOH, Peter